Make a donation to CRS Rice Bowl, the Lenten program of Catholic Relief Services. Can't turn in your bowl? Give online!

 Many of us are familiar with the Rice Bowl program run by Catholic Relief Services (CRS) each Lent since 1975.
 Over the years, countless children have put coins into the small cardboard “rice bowl” to help those in need.
 Today, CRS Rice Bowl is a tradition for millions of Catholics who follow the three Lenten pillars of prayer, fasting and almsgiving to help those in need.
 Read More...

-Countries featured this year are Honduras, the Philippines, and Kenya, and go to Stories of Hope to hear their journeys and learn how people are overcoming the causes of hunger and adapting to climate change.
+Countries featured this year are Uganda, El Salvador and Indonesia go to Stories of Hope to hear their journeys and learn how people are overcoming the causes of hunger and adapting to climate change.

 Please submit your Rice Bowl collections promptly to: